sjberry/buildit/README.md

 buildit.load.vars
 ```

-This variable is a plain JavaScript object that uses the variable names as keys and defining source file as values.
+This variable is a plain JavaScript object that uses the variable names as keys and the defining source file as values.

 Buildit currently supports automatic file reloading, but it relies on an unstable feature of NodeJS.
 So I make no guarantees about this actually working in your environment.
 I can only currently test on Windows and it works all right there.

-Essentially if a file is loaded with ```load``` a lister is created using ```fs.watch``` to monitor for file-system change events.
+Essentially if a file is loaded with ```load``` a listener is created using ```fs.watch``` to monitor for file-system change events.
 If the listener callback fires, then the modified file is automatically reimported.
 A console info message will indicate these updates.
-Console warnings for overwritting variable names will also show up for automatically re-imported files as well.
+Console warnings for overwriting variable names will show up for automatically re-imported files as well.